NovaBACKUP Blog

 The next logical question is - what can you offer existing clients that will provide them with an impressive degree of personalization, compassion, and a greater sense of security?
 (These are key elements that endear clients and build long-term relationships.)

-As a provider of managed backup services, one thing you can start today is adhering to a set schedule in which client backups are reviewed.
-This offers you the opportunity to understand client needs, maintain client satisfaction, and offer some key industry differentiators such as:
+As a provider of managed backup services, one thing you can start today is adhering to a set schedule in which client backups are reviewed and tested.
+This gives you a recurring opportunity to understand client needs, maintain client satisfaction, and offer some key industry differentiators such as:

 When it comes time to renew that contract for managed backup, the customer should feel good about it.
 They'll know that their MSP has their back with an ongoing process in place that ensures backup restorability and data continuity.
 Work with the NovaBACKUP MSP team to implement a backup testing process that helps set you apart from the cloud backup competition.